LaoSong132/Database-Project-6/README.md

 ```
 ![](QueryResult1(1).PNG) <br>
 ![](QueryExplain1.PNG) <br>
-Since column schedule in restaurant is stored in a string format, it cannot be indexed as easily as a numerical value.
+This query follows the use case of a user wanting to find a restaurant that opens at 9AM at the earliest that also has an average rating of 3 or more stars.
+Overall, the only unoptimized portion of the query is checking if the restaurant is open at 9AM.
+Since column schedule in restaurant is stored in a VARCHAR format, it cannot be indexed as easily as a numerical value.
 If we were to change the schedule to a integer and add two columns for opening time and closing time and used 24 hours to represent the times to get rid of am and pm.

 #### Query 2
 ```